 In Israel, where conflict seems to be a simple fact of life, the government took drastic measures to protect its citizens from bombs and missile attacks.
 The country passed a law that requires all residential buildings and offices built after 1993 to contain a bomb-resistant safe room, called merhav mugan dirati, or “mamad.”

 What Exactly is a Mamad?

 Essentially, a mamad is a reinforced room designed to protect those within from the impact of an external explosion.
-It sounds pretty simple, but there are serious regulations over the design of these special rooms.
+It sounds pretty simple, but there are strict regulations over the design of these unique rooms.

 For example, the rooms must have reinforced concrete walls, an airtight iron door that swings outward, and an iron window cover for the one window allowed — in case the occupants need to escape.

 In addition to these requirements, mamads must contain three electrical outlets, a phone jack, and a television and/or radio socket.
 As of 2010, these rooms also require ventilation systems to circulate air.

 Many homes in Israel were built before 1993, leaving them without an effective bomb shelter.
 While residents can build their own, the government does allow for the installation of steel ‘cages’ that are then coated in concrete to offer a degree of protection.